Women in Francoist Spain: Background

-Francoist Spain was a Pseudo-fascist state whose ideology rejected what it considered the inorganic democracy of the Second Republic.
+Francoist Spain was a quasi-fascist state whose ideology rejected what it considered the inorganic democracy of the Second Republic.
 It was an embrace of organic democracy, defined as a reassertion of traditional Spanish Roman Catholic values that served as a counterpoint to the Communism of the Soviet Union during the same period.
-It came into exist in 1939 following the end of the Spanish Civil War.
+It came into existence in 1939 following the end of the Spanish Civil War.
 Misogyny and heteronormativity were linchpins of fascism in Spain, where the philosophy revolved around patria and fixed gender roles that praised the role of strong male leadership.
-For women, the end of the Civil War represented a loss for women, and an introduction of a repressive regime specifically targeting them.
+For women, the end of the Civil War represented a loss and an introduction of a repressive regime specifically targeting them.

 The fascist ideology entered as a framework to justify Franco's actions in overthrowing the Second Republic with a grounding in support of Falange española, which was created by José Antonio Primo de Rivera in 1934, with Franco assuming leadership of the party in April 1937.
 Franco used his status as head of Falange to become Caudillo, fashioning himself as a political and spiritual leader who led the country in a Crusade against the secular forces of the Second Republic.
 The regime sought legitimacy through propaganda efforts, involving reclaiming elements of Spain's past.
 This included citing of Jerónimo Merola's 1587 work, República original sacada del cuerpo humano.
 It also borrowed from the works of Spanish intellectuals including Joaquin Costa, Angel Ganivet, and José Ortega y Gasset.
 It also tried to tie in modern Catholicism, and works such as Pius XII's Mystici corporis Christi published in 1943.
 This process was part of an effort to create the perception of a new Golden Age for Spain.

 Spain was described during the mid-1950s as an example of the Leonine Ideal, and had support from Pope Pius XII in Rome.
 Pius XII was anointed Pope only a month before the end of the Spanish Civil War.
 Franco sent a telegram to Pius XII to congratulate him on his election, with the telegram being published in the daily monarchist newspaper ABC.
 Both Franco and Pius XII were vehemently anti-atheist Communist in their world views.